MI Console Overview

 Introduced in version 7.0.1, the MI Console is designed to bring most of the command-line functionality into a user-friendly interface, making it easier to administer the Metric Insights application.
-Key tasks such as managing SSL certificates, authentication settings, user synchronization, and backups can now be handled directly through the UI.
-Future updates will continue expanding these capabilities to ensure nearly all administrative functions can be managed through the MI Console.
+Key tasks, such as managing SSL certificates, authentication settings, user synchronization, and backups, can now be handled directly through the UI.
+Future updates will continue to expand these capabilities to ensure that nearly all administrative functions can be managed through the MI Console.

 Table of contents: